PyroFilmsFX/multif-ck/README.md

 # What?
 Multif-ck is written in BrainF-ck.

-Multif-ck will take two seperate inputs of unsigned single digit integers.
+Multif-ck will take two separate inputs of unsigned single digit integers.
 They will be multiplied and their result will be printed.

 BF is a famous esoteric language, you can read more about its history [here](https://esolangs.org/wiki/brainfuck).